Jal-Bafana/Folder-Generator/README.md

-# Folder Generator
+# Folder Generator (v3)

-This **Python script** allows you to create a folder structure dynamically based on an input hierarchy provided by the user.
-The structure is created recursively with proper folder depth and hierarchy, making it ideal for setting up project directories efficiently.
+This **Python script** provides an intuitive graphical user interface (GUI) to create folder structures dynamically.
+Users can select a base directory and define a folder hierarchy using indentation.
+The script then generates the folders accordingly.

 ---

 ## Features

-- ✅ Dynamically generates folder structures based on user input.
-- ✅ Supports hierarchical indentation to define subfolder depth.
+- ✅ **User-friendly GUI** built with Tkinter.
+- ✅ **Directory selection** via a file browser.
-- ✅ Handles incorrect folder depth issues with clear debugging messages.
+- ✅ **Real-time text input** for defining folder structures.
+- ✅ **Error handling** for invalid paths.
 - ✅ Works across platforms (**Windows**, **macOS**, **Linux**).

 ---